-• Description-Provide a description for the source
+- Description-Provide a description for the source - Step 6 Click Apply to save the settings.

 ASV Interface Settings

 The user activates the auto surveillance feature on selected interfaces.
 The feature can be activated on ports or LAGs.
 When surveillance traffic is detected on an interface with ASV enabled, this traffic is routed to the ASV.